wp-plugins/facebook-thumb-fixer/readme.txt

 == How to set a fall-back image ==

-Go to Settings -> General and sccroll down until you find 'Default Facebook Thumb'.
+Go to Settings -> General and scroll down until you find 'Default Facebook Thumb'.
 Put the path to your fall-back image there.
-155x155 pixels is ideal.
+Make sure it's at least 200x200.

 == Changelog ==

+= 1.3.4 =

+'Tested up to' compatibility with Wordpress 3.8.
+Wordpress 3.8 notification UI.
+Updated documentation to reflect current Facebook requirements, removed document redundancy.
+Typo corrections.

 = 1.3.3 =